enterspeedhq/enterspeed-docs/docs/key-concepts/reprocessing.md

 # Reprocessing

-As Enterspeed preprocesses views when source entities are ingested into Enterspeed or when a schema is deployed, we need to reprocess views when dependencies are updated or deleted.
+When Enterspeed preprocesses views - which happens either when source entities are ingested or when a schema is deployed -, we also need to reprocess views whenever dependencies are updated or deleted.

 Let's say you have a `product` source entity ingested from a PIM system and you want to create a schema to map the product and to enrich the product with some related `contentBlock`s from a CMS system.